ale-mal/MOHO_deploy_dev/readme.md

 - EKS Clusters, check that cluster was created.
 - EC2 Auto Scaling groups, new group was created.
 - EC2 Instances, there should be instance with loaded kubernetes.
-- EC2 Load Balancer, new load balancer was deployed.
+- EC2 Load Balancer, new load balancers were deployed.

 Or check in command line: